ka1130/Happenly/README.md

 2. Create, update and remove events
 3. Seed data: open [http://localhost:3000/api/seed-events](http://localhost:3000/api/seed-events)
 4. Sign up / sign in (with Supabase)
+5. Register to an event (from a single event view)

 (To Do:) 5.
 Search events 6.
 Filter events 6.
-Register for an event 7.
 Track registrations and analytics

 ---